Chinese Billionaire Richard Liu Arrested In Minnesota Over Sexual Misconduct Allegations

-Richard Liu, the founder and chairman of China’s multi-billion dollar company JD.com, has been arrested in Minnesota over allegations of criminal sexual misconduct, according to the New York Times.
+Richard Liu, the founder and chairman of China’s multi-billion dollar company, JD.com, has been arrested in Minnesota over allegations of criminal sexual misconduct, according to the New York Times.

 Liu, whose Chinese name is Liu Qiangdong, was arrested late on Friday night before being released a day later.
-A spokesman for the Minneapolis Police Department said that Liu had been released pending “a formal complaint,” claiming that the police could have kept him in custody through to Tuesday but didn’t see the need.
+A spokesman for the Minneapolis Police Department said that Liu had been released pending “a formal complaint,” claiming that the police could have kept him in custody until Tuesday, but didn’t see the need.
 But the police nonetheless maintained that the investigation is ongoing without further commenting on the exact nature of the accusations.

 Liu’s company posted a statement on the Chinese social media site Weibo, saying that its founder had been falsely accused.